 The spider above was found in a rose bush growing up a wall, and had been there for some months.

 In the U. K. it usually takes two years for this spider to reach sexual maturity.
 Mating usually takes place in August and September.
+Mature males search out a female to mate with.
+When he finds one he plucks the silk strands of her web to announce his arrival, and to let her know he wants to mate and is not her next meal.
+Although if he doesn't make a speedy retreat after mating he might be.
 She will lay her yellow egg sac containing 400 - 800 eggs in a sheltered spot, probably attached to the wall, and stay with the eggs till she dies in the autumn.

 The young will emerge as it starts to warm up the following spring.
 At first the spiderlings will huddle together in what looks like a fuzzy ball which if touched seems to explode with spiders running in every direction.
 Then after their first moult they will go their separate ways.
 You can just see the silk issuing from her spinnerets at the end of her abdomen.